nanometre/pet-adoption-tgc-proj2-react/README.md

 ## Credits
-1. Schema Validation with Yup and Express.js https://dev.to/franciscomendes10866/schema-validation-with-yup-and-express-js-3l19
+1. Schema Validation with Yup and Express.js from https://dev.to/franciscomendes10866/schema-validation-with-yup-and-express-js-3l19

 2. Frontend and Backend validation tutorial using yup from https://www.youtube.com/channel/UC8S4rDRZn6Z_StJ-hh7ph8g